Observation of Phase Doubling and Entanglement in Coherent Matter-Wave Reactions

-In the quantum degenerate regime, atoms and molecules can occupy a single quantum state, forming coherent matter waves.
-Here reactions are described by nonlinear mixing of the matter waves, giving rise to quantum many-body chemistry, where spatial coherence is preserved between the reactants and products.
-While the phase matching of matter waves during the reaction process has been theoretically predicted, experimental confirmation has remained elusive.
-Here we report on the observation of matter wave phase doubling when bosonic atoms pair into molecules.
-Using matter wave diffraction, we verify spatial phase coherence and observe a two-fold increase of phase in the molecular wavefunction, confirming the matter-wave version of phase doubling.
-The diffraction patterns also reveal non-classical correlations indicative of entangled atom pairs formed during the reaction.
-Our results establish molecular matter-wave diffraction as a powerful tool to probe quantum coherence and entanglement generation in chemically reactive quantum gases.
+{\bf Chemical reactions in a statistical ensemble are conventionally regarded as incoherent processes driven by thermodynamics.
+In the quantum degenerate regime, where atoms and molecules form coherent matter waves, reactions are theoretically described by nonlinear mixing of matter-wave fields.
+In this scenario, we expect phase matching between reactants and products, analogous to the mixing of photonic fields in nonlinear optics.
+Here we report on the observation of phase coherent reaction dynamics of Bose-condensed atoms and molecules near a Feshbach resonance.
+Using matter-wave diffraction with optical lattices, we verify spatial coherence of both atoms and molecules and observe phase doubling when atomic waves combine into molecular waves, the matter-wave analogue of optical frequency doubling.
+The diffraction patterns further reveal two-atom entanglement generated during the reaction.
+Our observations establish phase coherence and entanglement generation as two essential features of \enquote{quantum many-body chemistry}.
+Moreover, our work opens a pathway to control of reaction dynamics by manipulation of matter-wave phases.}

-The wave-like behavior of massive particles, predicted by Louis de Broglie in 1924 ~\cite{BroglieEnglish2021}, is one of the foundational principles of quantum mechanics.
-This concept of matter waves in which particles exhibit coherent wave-like properties has shaped our understanding of the microscopic world and continues to advance quantum technologies.
+The wave-like behavior of massive particles, first predicted by Louis de Broglie ~\cite{Broglie1925}, established phase coherence as a central concept of quantum mechanics.
+In this picture, matter is described by a complex amplitude whose phase governs the dynamical evolution of the system and can be probed via matter-wave interference.

-The wave-like nature of matter was first experimentally confirmed with electrons~\cite{Davisson1927}, followed by observations with atoms and molecules~\cite{Estermann1930}, and neutrons~\cite{vonHablan1936}.
-Recent diffraction experiments with large molecules~\cite{Brand2020} are pushing the limits of our knowledge of the quantum to classical boundary.
-Continued interest in research on matter waves has also led to the development of modern precision instruments, including electron microscopes~\cite{Egerton2016}, neutron~\cite{Greenberger1983} and atom interferometers~\cite{Bongs2019}, and quantum sensors~\cite{Degen2017,Stray2022}.
+This wave nature was first confirmed with electrons~\cite{Davisson1927}, and followed by atoms and molecules~\cite{Estermann1930}.
+Modern diffraction studies with large organic molecules~\cite{Brand2020} continue to test the limits of quantum coherence and its crossover to classical behavior.
+Control and measurement of matter-wave phases has led to powerful precision technologies, including neutron and atom interferometry~\cite{Greenberger1983, Bongs2019} and quantum sensing~\cite{Stray2022}.